drodre/lambdacsvupload/README.md

    pulumi up```

 3. **Automated step**
-   Through Github Action CI/CD pipeline.
+   Through Github Actions CI/CD pipeline.

 ## Pulumi and Lambda Explanation ##

 I have decided to create a Lambda function that processes a CSV file and count how many rows and words has that csv.
 It uses Pulumi and I chose to use a '**dev**' environment in the '**eu-west-1**' region.
-The **__main_:.py** file has the Pulumi IaC logic:
+The **\_\_main\_\_.py** file has the Pulumi IaC logic:

 - Creates a S3 bucket with AES256 encryption.
 It has the name **csv-uploads** plus a randon string due to S3 unique name restrictions.
 - There is a IAM role for Lambda.
 - A policy acess to S3 bucket to let Lambda get objects.
 - The proper Lambda function named **csvProcessor**:
     - It uses Python 3.9.
-    - The handler.handler is the starting point
+    - The handler.handler is the starting point.
     - The code is packed in a directory named **lambda**.
     - It has a **timeout** of 60 seconds.
     - Log level to info.
 - Pemissions to S3 for invoking Lambda.
+- A notification from S3 to Lambda when te pattern is reached: new object created with CSV extension.
 - Exporting resources output fro being used later.

 The Lambda function